Skip to content

 • a LabelRef with offset arithmetic, for example 'reveal'.label - 0.2.seconds.

-Label arithmetic stays symbolic until the timeline resolves it at play() time, so it never reaches the per-frame path.
+Label arithmetic stays symbolic until the timeline resolves its placements at the enclosing Video’s fps, so it never reaches the per-frame path.
+An unknown label already throws at the play() call.

 Hand a Timeline to Scene.sequence and the scene adopts the timeline’s derived length.
 You declare the structure once and the scene runs on it: